bookloversolmaz/C-sharp-fundamental/main/07_challenge_player_guesses.md

  * Write some tests for the `GuessLetter` method.
  * Use the `char` type.
  * Check if a character is present within a string.
- * Use the [`ArrayList` class](https://docs.microsoft.com/en-us/dotnet/api/system.collections.arraylist?view=net-6.0) — it can store a "dynamic" array of values (we can add items to it).
+ * Use the [`List` class](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=net-6.0) — it can store a "dynamic" array of values (we can add items to it).

 ### Questions